-NU 115 Nursing I
+NU 115 Nursing I 5-10-8

 Nursing I introduces the student to the role of the associate degree nurse and the basic concepts of nursing practice, including the nursing process, within the Self-Care Framework.
 The emphasis of the course is on assessment of universal self-care requirements which include air, water, activity and rest, elimination, solitude/social interaction, and food.
-Maintain6-15-11 ing normalcy and avoiding hazards will be addressed within each Universal Self-Care Requirement.
+Maintaining normalcy and avoiding hazards will be addressed within each Universal Self-Care Requirement.
 The concept of caring and ethical/legal standards of nursing practice are explored.
-The student, using educative/ supportive and partially compensatory nursing systems, cares for clients with reversible deficits.
+The student, using educative/supportive and partially compensatory nursing systems, cares for clients with reversible deficits.
 Opportunities for application of knowledge to clinical practice are provided through laboratory experiences and client care assignments in various settings.
 Evaluation of knowledge occurs throughout the course with interaction between student and faculty to facilitate learning.
+Clinical sites are in medical/surgical settings.
 (Corequisite: BI 195, EN 101, and PY 105)

-NU 116 Nursing IIA
+NU 116 Nursing IIA 6-15-11

 The emphasis of Nursing IIA is on the assessment of developmental selfcare requirements which maintain conditions that support growth and development over the life cycle.
 Common health deviations that affect growth and development over the life cycle are presented.
 The student applies the concept of caring and ethical/legal standards to the care of the client and support persons.
 The student uses all nursing systems with a focus on the educative/supportive and partially compensatory nursing systems to assist clients and their support persons experiencing various life cycle events.
 Planned learning experiences provide the student with the opportunity to interrelate social, interpersonal, environmental and technological concepts in the care of clients.
 Opportunities for application of knowledge to clinical practice are provided through laboratory experiences and client care assignments in various settings.
 Evaluation of knowledge and clinical practice occurs throughout the course with interaction between the student and faculty to facilitate learning.
+Clinical sites include maternal/child, pediatrics and gerontology settings.
 (Semester 2 Prerequisite: NU 115; a minimum grade of "C" in BI 195; corequisites: BI 196 and PY 220) (Semester 3 Prerequisite: a minimum of grade "C" in BI 195 and BI 196; corequisite: BI 202)

-NU 117 Nursing IIB
+NU 117 Nursing IIB 6-15-11

 The emphasis of Nursing IIB is on the care of the client with commonly occurring health deviations related to universal self-care requirements.
 Focus on caring and ethical/legal standards are continued.
-Using the nursing process, the student employs all nursing systems within the focus on the educative/supportive and partially compensatory nursing systems within the Self-Care Framework to assist the client within a range of selfcare deficits.
+Using the nursing process, the student employs all nursing systems within the focus on the educative/supportive and partially compensatory nursing systems within the Self-Care Framework to assist the client within a range of self-care deficits.
 Learning is planned through concurrent classroom and clinical experiences.
 Opportunities for application of knowledge to practice are provided through laboratory experiences and client care assignments in various settings.
 Evaluation of knowledge occurs throughout the course with interaction between the student and faculty.
+Clinical sites include mental health and medical surgical settings.
 (Semester 2 Prerequisite: NU 115; a minimum grade of "C" in BI 195; corequisites: BI 196, and PY 220) (Semester 3 Prerequisite: a minimum grade of "C" in BI 195 and BI 196; corequisite: BI 202)

-NU 177 Upward Mobility Nursing
+NU 177 Upward Mobility Nursing 2-0-2